Hairdresser, marketer, and dabbler in many things. I enjoy sharing knowledge about the science of hair coloring and hair care.

 None of these things will lighten your hair to blonde because none of them have any appreciable bleaching effect.
 A good rule of thumb is that if you can safely eat or drink it, it's not going to lighten your hair.

 There is one natural product that lightens hair, and just about any other thing exposed to it though, and that is the sun.
 Sun light contains UV radiation which wreaks havoc on hair, skin, and textiles alike.
-Whilst it functions slightly different to peroxide, there is a common theme present in that UV damages the melanin in your hair as well as the keratin, which is why people who spend a lot of time in the sun develop natural highlights.

 - How to Dye Hair Blonde